NattyNarwhal/seadog/README.md

 ## Possible optimizations and changes

-* Include node/edge/word count: Edge count in index seems possible to include in the first word, could add additional words at end for other info.
 * Character mappings, to make it possible to use more than just `[a-z]`, or a means to widen the character address space at the cost of the index size.
 * Variable length words: Would complicate indexing without a lot of additional